Holyoke/CSS-Friend-Network-Mock-Up/readme.md

 	- Interesting to note that to apply the sprites, one has to slide and position the sprite sheet accordingly

 * Modal
+	- Created at bottom of the page
+	- Use a jquery to enable toggling